nacular/doodle/docs/positioning.md

 }
 ```

-?> Layouts do not work with View directly because it does not expose its children. `PositionableContainer`
+?> Layouts do not work with View directly because it does not expose its children. `PositionableContainer` proxies the
-is a proxy for the View being managed.
+managed View instead.

 ### Constraints Based Layout